Skip to main content

 The Athenian Coinage Decree (the precise date is contested, ranging from 449 to 414 BC, with the 420s BC most likely on Lewis's epigraphic evidence) ordered the allied cities to use Athenian coinage, weights, and measures.
 Allied silver coinage was banned; cities had to bring their silver to the Athenian mint.
 The decree imposed Athenian commercial standards across the empire.

-What is the cleruchies?
+What are the cleruchies?

 Show answer